hlubenow/SDL_perl_experiments/scrolling_background.pl/README.md

 ### scrolling_background.pl

-An example, how to move the background in SDLx.
+An example, how to scroll the background in SDLx.

 Translation of [my similar script in Python/Pygame](https://github.com/hlubenow/pygame_experiments/tree/main/scrolling_background.py).
 You can read in the link what this is all about.